The cross-over from Townes solitons to droplets in a 2D Bose mixture: Phase diagram

 \subsection{The strong-depletion limit}

-When the atom number of the minority component $N$ becomes much larger than $N_T$, the central density of this component grows to $n_\infty$ and the bath is locally fully depleted, see Fig.\,\ref{fig1}(b), case $\gamma$, and Fig.\,\ref{fig1}(c).
-In this phase-separated regime, component $|2\rangle$ approximately fills a uniform disk of radius $R$ such that $N \simeq \pi R^2 n_\infty$.
-It thus forms an effective droplet similar to an incompressible fluid of fixed density $n_\infty$, although this density is not intrinsic but imposed by the surrounding medium.
+When the atom number of the minority component $N$ becomes much larger than $N_T$, the central density of this component grows to $\bar n_2 = n_\infty\sqrt{g_{11}/g_{22}}$ and the bath is locally fully depleted, see Fig.\,\ref{fig1}(b), case $\gamma$, and Fig.\,\ref{fig1}(c).
+In this phase-separated regime, the pressures $g_{ii}n_i^2/2$ in the two components are equal \cite{2008_pethick,2016_pitaevskii}, and component $|2\rangle$ fills approximately uniformly a disk of radius $R$ such that $N \simeq \pi R^2 \bar n_2$.
+It thus forms an effective droplet similar to an incompressible fluid of fixed density, although this density is not intrinsic but imposed by the surrounding medium.
 In the general case, no simple approach is available to describe this regime and one should solve Eqs.\,\eqref{eq:twocomp_time}.
-Nevertheless, we show in the next paragraph that, close to the $SU(2)$-symmetry point, the system's equilibrium state can still be described by a single-component equation.
+Nevertheless, we show in the next paragraph that, close to the SU(2)-symmetry point, the system's equilibrium state can still be described by a single-component equation.